Amitabh0954/Adam6/app/checkout/infrastructure/repositories/README.md

-This folder contains the repositories module.
+This directory is intentionally left empty.